jolicode/elasticsearch-php-benchmark/README.md

 We mainly test memory consumption and ease of use here, speed is also a criteria but is suggest to network variation, ElasticSearch state...
 Be careful about the results.

+We use Sherlock `0.2.0.*@dev` as the 0.1 branch is deprecated.
+It's still alpha, I will update the results when it get done.

 To compare
 ==========